Hp53int1: Orthologs

 Using NCBI BLAST sequence analysis and Clustal W a multiple sequence alignment was formulated for Hp53int1 and twenty top BLAST hits.

 While the objective of this research was to find several orthologs across a variety of mammals, vertebrates, and invertebrates, there were only results in two classes: primates and bacteria.
 Furthermore, there was only one amino acid sequence within Hp53int1 and its orthologs of a general 20 amino acids in length that directly aligned).
 The primate genes are located on chromosome 13 while Hp53int1 is located on chromosome 17.
 There is also evidence for subcellular localization of the primate proteins within the nuclear envelope, while evidence for Hp53int1 suggests it is in the cytoplasm.
 Thus, it is reasonable to assume that the primates are not strict orthologs.
 A possible explanation for why strict Hp53int1 alignments are only found in bacteria is a possible crossing over event shared between bacteria and a common ancestor of primates.

 Function

 The Hp53int1 protein is likely involved in the regulation of cellular proliferation and apoptosis.
 This is indicated by the use of apoptosis-regulator and ubiquitination regulator interacting proteins, its share of transcription factors with TP53 (especially the SMAD2, SRY, and ETV7 transcription factors), its location downstream of the p53p2 start site, its casein kinase II phosphorylation site, and its ubiquitous expression across tissues.
-The Hp53int1 gene expression is increased in environments when proteins that reduce cell proliferation are overexpressed, suggesting its requirement in cellular environments that need to arrest cell growth.
+The Hp53int1 gene expression is increased in environments where proteins that reduce cell proliferation are overexpressed, suggesting its requirement in cellular environments that need to arrest cell growth.
 Also, quantitative analysis shows that the general hp53 protein is absolutely required for the activation of cellular response to DNA damage.